 - your child has a painful or stiff neck or a severe headache

 - Symptoms of the common cold include runny nose, coughing, sneezing and mild fever.

 - Colds are caused by a virus which is easily spread from person to person.

-- If your child has a cold, keep him comfortable, give him lots of fluids, and try using a humidifier.
+- If your child has a cold, keep them comfortable, give lots of fluids and try using a humidifier.